CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

     .\<CortexInnovationInstallScriptName>.ps1 -AcceptEULA
     ```

-1. Run the PowerShell command to install the Flow Debugger and Cortex Gateway.
+1. Run the PowerShell command to upgrade Cortex Gateway.
 1. If `ImportCertificate` is set to $true, and the file is of type `.pfx`, a prompt will appear for the certificate password.
 This should be entered, and then hit `Enter`.
+1. Check that there have been no errors in the script; these would appear in red in the console.

+    If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.

+    If the errors do not give any instructions on how to rectify, please contact [Cortex Service Portal][] for further assistance.

+1. Once the PowerShell script execution has completed, a prompt will appear to restart the machine.
+You can choose to restart now (`N`) or later (`L`).
+1. The Cortex Gateway website will now be available on `<protocol>://<host>:<port>/<webapplicationname>`, e.g. `https://localhost/gateway`.

+### Install Flow Debugger

+1. Open a Windows PowerShell (x64) window as administrator.
+1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - Web App Server Install Scripts` folder using the following command, modifying the path as necessary:

+    ```powershell
+    cd "C:\Install\Cortex Innovation {{< version >}} - Web App Server Install Scripts"
+    ```

+1. Type the following command into PowerShell:

+    ```powershell
+    .\Cortex.Innovation.Install.FlowDebuggerService.ps1
+    ```

+1. Please read the End User Licence Agreement which can be found [here][Eula].
+Once you agree to the terms, add the flag `-AcceptEULA` to the command entered above, e.g:

+    ```powershell
+    .\<CortexInnovationInstallScriptName>.ps1 -AcceptEULA
+    ```

+1. Run the PowerShell command to install the Flow Debugger Service.
 1. A credentials prompt will appear.
 Enter the credentials of the user that should run the `Debugger` application pool in IIS.
 If using the `NETWORK SERVICE` user, enter any user as the username and leave the password blank; the `NETWORK SERVICE` user will need to be selected in the final step.
-1. A prompt will appear to enter the password for the user specified to run the Cortex Gateway Application Pool.
-This should be entered, and then hit `Enter`.
+1. Wait for the script to finish running.
+This should take approximately 2 minutes.
-1. An error may have appeared during the Flow Debugger Installation saying:
+1. An error may have appeared saying:

     ```
     The Windows Process Activation Service service is not started.